 NOTE: A binary BIOS file is no longer included with the support software.
 Save the motherboard's BIOS file to a floppy diskette as soon as your system is operational.
-See "Flash Memory Writer Utility" in this section to "Save Current BIOS to File."
+See "Flash Memory Writer Utility" below.

 Flash Memory Writer Utility